Subscribe on Apple Podcasts

 Transcript:

-Hi there.
-This is Matt Alder Welcome to Episode 488 of the Recruiting Future Podcast One of the key lessons from 2022 is that implementing effective strategies for DE and I is always a long term journey rather than a quick fix.
-Sharing insights to learn from the experiences of others is a critical part of the process. progress cannot happen in a vacuum.
-My guest this week is Eric Thomas Chief Diversity Equity and Inclusion officer at Genesys.
-Genesys is on a journey to become a more diverse company, and a vital part of this is increased workforce representation to align with the markets they serve.
+Hi there, this is Matt Alder.
+Welcome to episode 488 of the Recruiting Future podcast.
+One of the key lessons from 2022 is that implementing effective strategies for DE and I is always a long term journey rather than a quick fix.
+Sharing insights to learn from the experiences of others is a critical part of the process.
+Progress cannot happen in a vacuum.
+My guest this week is Eric Thomas, Chief diversity, Equity and Inclusion Officer at Genesis.
+Genesis is on a journey to become a more diverse company and a vital part of this is increased workforce representation to align with the markets they serve.
+Eric has some valuable insights to share on the lessons that they’re learning, particularly around talent acquisition and employee experience.
+Hi Eric and welcome to the podcast.

 Hi Matt, how are you?